bitovi/academy/src/ngrx/11-create-reducer/create-reducer.md

 ## Problem 4: Reset Login Feature State On Logout

-Login Reducer should include `on` handler that resets Login feature state back to `initialState` whenever `LoginActions.logoutSuccess` Action is dispatched.
+Login Reducer should include an `on()` handler that resets Login feature state back to `initialState` whenever `LoginActions.logoutSuccess` Action is dispatched.

 ## P4: What You Need to Know